fernandesleticia/cache-api/README.md

 ## Dependencies

-* rspec-rails - Testing framework.
+* rspec-rails - A testing framework found at https://github.com/rspec/rspec-rails
-* factory_bot_rails - A fixtures replacement with a more straightforward syntax.
-You'll see.
+* factory_bot_rails - A fixtures replacement with a more straightforward syntax found at https://github.com/thoughtbot/factory_bot_rails
 * shoulda_matchers - Provides RSpec with additional matchers.
+Found at https://github.com/thoughtbot/shoulda-matchers
-* faker - A library for generating fake data.
-We'll use this to generate test data.
+* faker - A library for generating fake data found at https://github.com/faker-ruby/faker
-* database_cleaner - You guessed it!
-It literally cleans our test database to ensure a clean state in each test suite.
+* database_cleaner - It literally cleans our test database to ensure a clean state in each test suite.
+Found at https://github.com/DatabaseCleaner/database_cleaner